degski/Mado/README.md

        o o o o o o
         . o . o .

-    This is 30 very safe and stable stones and it's also part of the full-board pattern I described in the previous section.
+    This is 30 very safe and stable stones and it's also part of the full-Board pattern I described in the previous section.
 It's unlikely you'd ever form this pattern entirely from your own stones.
 But it's easy to develop this situation with a mixture of stones from both players - a somewhat less stable